gnieboer/tsp-redesign/_funds/C.md

 Fund_order: 3
 Fund_subtitle: Common Stock Index Investment Fund
 Fund_objective: The C Fund's investment objective is to match the performance of the Standard and Poor's 500 (S&P 500) Index, a broad market index made up of stocks of 500 large to medium-sized U.S. companies.
+Fund_objective_short: Match the performance of the Standard and Poor's 500 (S&P 500) Index.
 questions:
   - question: Why should I invest in the C Fund?
     answer: Investment in the C Fund offers the opportunity to experience gains from equity ownership of large and mid-sized U.S. company stocks.